Canadian Museums Association: History

-As of 2016, CMA is in the process of launching a Museums and Indigenous Council to address these and other issues regarding Indigenous Canadians.
+In 2018, the Department of Canadian Heritage granted the CMA $680,948 to produce a report and recommendations on the implementation of UNDRIP within Canadian museums.
+The CMA published its report, Moved to Action: Activating UNDRIP in Canadian Museums, in 2022.

 Mandate

 The CMA is a federally incorporated nonprofit association which advances public museum services in Canada, promotes the welfare and a better administration of museums and fosters a continuing improvement in the qualifications and practices of museum professionals.
-It is a registered charity and supports the Museums Foundation of Canada which is a separate charity.
+It is a registered charity, and administers the funds of the former Museums Foundation of Canada, a separate charity that wrapped up in 2020.

 Governing structure

 The CMA is governed by an elected Board of Directors and maintains a full-service Secretariat in Ottawa.

 Since its founding, CMA has had eleven executive directors: